 Investment securities are equity instruments mainly consisting of shares held not for sale.
 The fair value of listed shares is determined based on market prices at shares exchanges, and the fair value of unlisted shares are determined using valuation techniques based on the market prices of similar entities or net asset values.
 The investment securities are included in "Other financial assets" in the consolidated statement of financial position.

-- (d) Financial liabilities measured at amortized cost - i) Bonds and borrowings ii) Other financial liabilities
+(d) Financial liabilities measured at amortized cost

-The fair value of bonds issued by the Company is measured based on market prices.
+i) Borrowings

 The fair value of borrowings is determined as the present value calculated by discounting the total of principal and interest with an assumed interest rate for similar new borrowings.